VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrocomsol_entersweepfreqs

-    This processtrak step will show the results of the modal analysis and ask the user to specify the range of frequencies to be run by a later processtrak step (:py:func:`vibrocomsol_sweep_analysis_comsol`).
+    This ProcessTrak step will show the results of the modal analysis and ask the user to specify the range of frequencies to be run by a later ProcessTrak step (:py:func:`vibrocomsol_sweep_analysis_comsol`).
 If the
-    returns of this processtrak step are already defined in the experiment log (.xlp) then those predefined values are given as defaults for the user to accept.
+    returns of this ProcessTrak step are already defined in the experiment log (.xlp) then those predefined values are given as defaults for the user to accept.
 This would occur if this step has been run previously or if they are defined in the initial experiment log (.xlg).

-    This processtrak step is included in the ``VibroSim_Simulator`` software package.
+    This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:modalfreqs: |modalfreqs|
     :param dc\:modalcalc_comsol: |modalcalc_comsol|